Energy Guide labels

 Energy Star labels

 Another label to help you identify energy-efficient appliances is the Energy Star label.
-Promoted by the Department of Energy and the U.S. Environmental Protection Agency, the Energy Star is only awarded to appliances and lighting products that significantly exceed the minimum national efficiency standards.
+Promoted by the Department of Energy and the U.S. Environmental Protection Agency, Energy Star is only awarded to appliances and lighting products that significantly exceed the minimum national efficiency standards.